Standards for Public Involvement:

 It is recommended that all research incorporates the 6 UK Standards for Public Involvement as a core framework.
-The standards have been designed to improve quality of public involvement work.
-The standards describe what good public involvement looks like and encourage approaches and behaviours such as flexibility, sharing and learning and respect for each other.
+Designed to improve quality of public involvement work, the standards describe what good public involvement looks like and encourage approaches and behaviours such as flexibility, sharing and learning and respect for each other.

 Find opportunities to get involved in research: View Opportunities – People in Research